knpuniversity/blog/hello-world.rst

 What do I mean?
 Let's use some friendly bullet points:

 * **Opening up on GitHub** - Until now, the script and code have been totally closed.
-It was a model of "us the write" and "you the reader".
+It was a model of "us the writer" and "you the reader".
   That's silly, so we're now in the process of releasing 100% of the script and code from every screencast (you can already peak at `our GitHub`_).
   We're also going to open source more code and parts of the KnpUniversity